Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series

-Regarding the second order: Its integrand depends on the relation $\frac{G(x)}{G(0)}$, where $G(0)$ is an extremely large in cut-off parameter $\mu$.
+To calculate the second order perturbation theory, let us note that the integrand depends on the ratio $\frac{G(x)}{G(0)}$, where $G(0)$ is an extremely large.
 So one can find the value of the integral in the dominating order in $\mu$ by expanding the integrand in powers of $\frac{G(x)}{G(0)}$.
 So, in principal order in $\mu$: